All Episodes

 I'm never going to talk again.

-This is my last, I'm never.
+This is my last, I'm never, it speaks for itself.

-Donald Trump, you know, Trey Gowdy infamously says, well, uh, if you're innocent, act like it, quote, damn it.
+Donald Trump, you know, Trey Gowdy infamously says, well, if you're innocent, act like it, quote, damn it.

-That's what he said, not me, quoting.
+That's what he said, not me quoting.

 Well, how do innocent people act?